 Excellent train access from SE London, water meadows and river views, chalk hills, a Victorian railway viaduct, Roman villa, decent pubs and a bird of prey centre are all points of interest on this walk mostly through grassland on the western side of the Darent Valley

-Starting point: Eynsford train station, or if driving start at the Plough Inn (Google map ref 51.368101).
+Starting point: Eynsford train station, or if driving start near the Plough Inn (Google map ref 51.368101).